Animal Research at Durham University

-Any research involving animals at Durham University, whether lab based, observational, on site or in the field is strictly regulated and appropriately licensed.Our research activities can be broadly split into two areas;
+Any research involving animals at Durham University, whether lab based, observational, on site or in the field is strictly regulated and appropriately licensed.Our research activities can be split into two areas:

-- Licensed Work: This is activity covered by the Animal Scientific Procedures Act, it is generally lab based and involves carrying out research on amphibians, small mammals and fish.
+- Licensed Work: This is activity covered by the Animal Scientific Procedures Act within the UK, it is generally lab based and involves carrying out research on amphibians, small mammals and fish.
 The sites, the projects and the project teams are all licensed by the Home Office.

-- Unlicensed Work: This is work which is generally observational and non-invasive such as studying animals in the laboratory, in their natural environment and in controlled environments (e.g. farms and zoos).
+- Unlicensed Work: The majority of this work is generally observational and non-invasive such as studying animals in the laboratory, in their natural environment and in controlled environments (e.g. farms and zoos).
+Unlicensed work also includes work which takes place outside the UK.
+Where this work involves research which would need a licence in the UK, the University requires that this is subject to high standards equivalent to those for licensed work.

 In all our work, we strive for the very highest standards of care and wellbeing for all animals, to minimise the use of animals, and to be open about animal research.